GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 Files can be dragged and dropped onto the Excalidraw window just as in native applications.
-On a browser that supports the [File System Access API](https://web.dev/file-system-access/), a dropped file can be immediately edited and the modifications be saved in the original file.
+On a browser that supports the [File System Access API](https://web.dev/file-system-access/), a dropped file can be immediately edited and the modifications be saved to the original file.
 This is so intuitive that you sometimes forget that you are dealing with a Web app.

 ### Clipboard access

 Excalidraw works well with the operating system's clipboard.
-Entire Excalidraw drawings or also just individual objects can be copied and pasted in `image/png` and `image/svg+xml` format, allowing for an easy integration with other native tools like [Inkspace](https://inkscape.org/) or Web-based tools like [SVGOMG](https://jakearchibald.github.io/svgomg/).
+Entire Excalidraw drawings or also just individual objects can be copied and pasted in `image/png` and `image/svg+xml` formats, allowing for an easy integration with other native tools like [Inkscape](https://inkscape.org/) or Web-based tools like [SVGOMG](https://jakearchibald.github.io/svgomg/).

 <figure class="w-figure">